 The School of Journalism and Mass Communication commits itself to the preparation of mass media professionals and scholars.
 Such a mission demands the highest standards of academic honesty and integrity.
 Violations of academic honesty, including but not limited to plagiarism, unauthorized collaboration, collusion, deception, conflict of interest and theft, are not tolerated and can lead to severe penalties.
-Disciplinary actions for violations of the standards for academic honesty are outlined in the Texas State Academic Honesty Statement, printed each year in the Student Handbook.
-The policy is also available at http://www.dos.txstate.edu/handbook.html .
+Disciplinary actions for violations of the standards for academic honesty are outlined in the Texas State Academic Honesty Statement and the Texas State Honor Code, printed each year in the Student Handbook.

 Note to Students with Disabilities